ngdude/nginx/client-side auth/README.md

 ### 2) Create client certificate

-Run new_ca.sh 'ca_name' 'client-certifiacate-name' 'mail_to'
+Run new_client.sh 'ca_name' 'client-certificate-name' 'mail_to'

 If you want to get cert by email you had to install mutt and configurate mta, otherwise just comment last string at script.